tjuksingle/PutExtraBack/README.md

 A simple demo which send message through activities (more than two) by intent.

- Here cames a question when I first tried to send some values through activities: I have three activities, and some values need to be passed through actvity and process.
+ Here cames a question when I first tried to send some values through activities: I have three activities, and some values need to be passed through actvity and processed.
 But didn't wanna synchronize them.
 So I thought hey why wound I put them into intent.
 Then here we are.

    # Resume